zksecurity/stwo-book/src/air-development/preprocessed-trace/index.md

 {{#include ../../../stwo-examples/examples/preprocessed_trace.rs:is_first_column}}
 ```

-First, we need to define a `IsFirstColumn` struct that will be used as a preprocessed trace.
+First, we need to define an `IsFirstColumn` struct that will be used as a preprocessed trace.
 We will use the `gen_column()` function to generate a `CircleEvaluation` struct that is 1 for the first row and 0 for all other rows.
 The `id()` function is needed to identify this column when evaluating the constraints.

 ```rust,ignore
 {{#include ../../../stwo-examples/examples/preprocessed_trace.rs:main_start}}